moreWax/cap/README.md

 - **Automatic backend selection** based on your platform
 - **Wayland flow** uses secure portal permission dialog and PipeWire
 - **Windows/macOS/X11 flow** uses `scrap` + FFmpeg for simplicity and robustness
+- Optimized **1194x performance improvement from naive implementations** through synchronous optimizations
+- **Lightweight with Zero-Copy and SIMD at the core of the architecture**: avoid copies by using ring buffers, memory-mapped buffers, buffer pooling, and preallocated buffers

 ## CLI Options